stanislavsavolainen/Electronics1/README.md

 -Measure motor current first before select h-bridge for it.
 L9110 max current is 800mA and 12 Voltage wich is not suitable for this connection.

 -Multimeter max current is 250mA in generaly ( rs550/rs775 dc motor current cannot be measured by multimeter at this setup.
 Search for ampermeter wich is rated for 10A and 12 Voltage.
+- Ampermeter work only when current is one direction when, when motor H-bridge will change current direction and Ampermeter will not show value.

 ```